silviot/edx-platform-wiki/Stanford-Theming.md

 # Manual method

 Theming only works for the LMS.
+The CMS and the Wiki are left unchanged.

 1) You should first modify `/edx/app/edxapp/lms.env.json`, and set USE_CUSTOM_THEME (True), THEME_NAME (the theme directory name) and PLATFORM_NAME (it will replace "edX" in many views).